Skip to main content

 General arguments

-Here's the list of options supported for the katalonc commands for Katalon Studio version 7.0.0 onwards.
+Here's the list of options supported for the katalonc commands for Katalon Studio.

 Required arguments